biareiam/The-House-of-Books/README.md

 ## Tools
 **Git**
   - Git was used for version control (commit to Git and push to GitHub).

 **GitHub**
   - Used to store, host and deploy the project files and source code after being pushed from Git.
 I also used it for the Project Kanban board to keep track and split tasks into smaller tasks to make them easier to fulfil.

 **Gitpod**
   - An online IDE linked to the GitHub repository used to write my code.

 **Heroku**
-  - A Cloud Application Platform used to deploy the site **AWS**
+  - A Cloud Application Platform used to deploy the site.

+**AWS**
   - A cloud application to hold media files.

 **Google fonts**
   - Used to compare and choose fonts.

 **Favicons**
   - Used to generate a favicon for the website title.

 **Lighthouse**
   - Used to audit the site for quality and ensure responsiveness.

 **JSHint**
-  - Used to detect errors in the JavaScript files **PEP8 Online**
+  - Used to detect errors in the JavaScript files.

+**PEP8 Online**
-  - Used to check PEP8 compliance in the code
+  - Used to check PEP8 compliance in the code.

 **W3C Markup Validator**
-  - Markup validation service for HTML5
+  - Markup validation service for HTML5.

 **Jigsaw Validator**
   - CSS3 Validation Service

 ## Testing

 ### Automated Testing

 **Bag**

  Automated testing of views was completed to:
     - Test the calc_subtotal function works as expected.
     - Test the bag views work correctly.
     - Test the url works when loading the page.